-Taxpayers applying for JCTC assistance must pay a one-time servicing fee of $250 multiplied by the awarded term of the tax credit per grantee that is party to the agreement.
+Taxpayers applying for JCTC assistance must pay a one-time servicing fee of $400 multiplied by the awarded term of the tax credit per grantee that is party to the agreement.
 It is important to note that because this is a per grantee fee, any grantee added to the tax credit agreement must pay the associated servicing fee for the term of the agreement as well.
-The maximum amount a single grantee on the agreement shall pay is $3,750.

 Any taxpayer wishing to request changes to an approved tax credit project must submit a completed Agreement Amendment Request Form.
 This form must be completed regardless of the nature of the change requested.
 There is a $300 amendment fee associated with the process.